BrandonRomano/CacheManager/README.md

 CacheManager
 ============

 CacheManager simplifies writing to cache in an Android Application.
+Currently, there is support for Caching Strings, Bitmaps, JSONObjects, and Byte Arrays.

+There are plans to significantly expand the support for other data types, as this project is still young.

 Writing to cache can now be executed in one line...
 CacheManager.getInstance(applicationContext).write(stringToWrite, fileName);